Jury selection in Ahmaud Arbery killing crawls into 2nd week

 BRUNSWICK, Ga.
 (AP) — Jury selection in the trial of three men charged with chasing and killing Ahmaud Arbery has spilled into a second week.

-Attorneys and the trial judge resumed their slow-moving task of questioning potential jurors one at a time Monday at the Glynn County courthouse in coastal Georgia.
+Attorneys and the trial judge resumed their slow-moving task of questioning potential jurors one at a time Monday at the Glynn County courthouse in Brunswick.

 The fatal shooting of the 25-year-old Black man by three white men dominated headlines and social media feeds in the community last year, and many people showing up for jury duty have said they already have opinions about who’s at fault.